nfultz/worr-css/README.md

 * Setting several background images on `ul::before`
   * many sizing issues, no good way to position corner of the curly brace.
 * Setting several background images on `ul li:first-child()` etc
-  * No way to specifiy inner-corner.
+  * No way to specifiy middle-corner.
   * Often led to gaps between sections.
 * Next, I came up with using border image in conjuction with an SVG data url of a curly brace, a la [emoji favicons](https://css-tricks.com/emoji-as-a-favicon/).
-  * That workded, but was ugly
+  * That worked, but was ugly
-* Finally, I replaced that with a full SVG of a pair of `{}`, which came out better.
+* Finally, I replaced that with a full SVG of a pair of `{}`, which came out better. h/t svgrepo.com.
 * This was combined with `flex` layout, center-aligned to get it lined up correctly.